 George Mason University provides comprehensive support to faculty to develop professional expertise in the multi-faceted processes of teaching and learning, including working with new educational technologies.

-The Center for Teaching and Faculty Excellence (CTFE) provides resources for faculty and graduate assistants to develop themselves fully as teachers, researchers, mentors, and colleagues.
+The Center for Teaching and Faculty Excellence (CTFE) provides resources for faculty and graduate assistants to develop themselves fully as teachers, mentors, and colleagues.
 CTFE provides a variety of resources and programs to enhance teaching skills (including a list of “Teaching FAQs” from faculty and graduate teaching assistants), sponsors events and awards to recognize outstanding teaching, and supports the university’s Students as Scholars program, which increases undergraduate student participation in research and creative activities.
-CTFE also provides a useful list of resources for new faculty.
+CTFE also maintains the resources for new faculty.

 The Writing Across the Curriculum program is designed to support student writing as a means to critical thinking and deeper engagement in learning, especially in major field programs.
 The program provides helpful information for faculty teaching writing-intensive courses, including general resources on teaching with writing, discipline-specific guides to teaching with writing, and resources to which faculty can direct students.